US Denies Iran Claims of Prisoner Deal; UK Plays It Down

 “I don’t know who the ‘informed source’ of Press TV in Vienna is, but s/he is certainly not ‘informed,'” Araghchi wrote.

 Lee reported from Washington.
-Associated Press writers Amir Vahdat in Tehran, Iran, and Danica Kirka in London contributed.
+Associated Press writers Amir Vahdat in Tehran, Iran, Danica Kirka in London and Eric Tucker in Washington contributed to this report.